Todd-Werelius/grunt-ensure/README.md

 grunt ensure
 ```
 Ensure is a multi-task plugin that allows you to match production files to best practice files.
 The Ensure task uses
-targets allowing you to process different types of practice files, for instance
+targets allowing you to search for and template different types of practice files, for instance

 - QUnit javascript files
 - JUnit javascript files